Skip to Content

 Uncountable nouns

-• abstract ideas (love, death, fear, beauty)
+• abstract ideas (love, death, beauty)

-• gases (smoke, air, phosgene, steam)
+• gases (smoke, air, steam)

-• liquids (water, milk, whiskey, blood)
+• liquids (water, milk, blood)

-• substances and materials (wood, iron, ore, textile, cream)
+• substances and materials (wood, iron, fabric)

 Rate this page